-The Land Conservation and Development Commission functions as the "board of directors" for the state's land use planning agency.
-It is comprised of seven members from different regions of the state, appointed by the Governor and confirmed by the Senate.
-Members serve four-year terms, and are limited to two full terms of service.
+The LCDC functions as the "board of directors" for the state's land use planning agency.
+It is comprised of seven members from different regions of the state, appointed by the Governor, and confirmed by the Senate.
+Members serve four-year terms and are limited to two full terms of service.
 The commission is the acknowledging body for local plans, and also approves amendments of urban growth boundaries and certain plan amendments under Periodic Review.
-LCDC adopts and amends the statewide planning goals and related administrative rules.
+The LCDC adopts and amends the statewide planning goals and related administrative rules.

-The Department of Land Conservation and Development serves as the administrative arm of LCDC, and administers all land use planning statutes and commission policies that affect land use.
+The DLCD serves as the administrative arm of the LCDC and administers all land use planning statutes and commission policies that affect land use.
 The department is organized around rural, coastal and urban sectors, and provides technical assistance to local governments.
 It also proposes legislation, and develops new policy alternatives and administrative rules in response to changes in land use laws and trends.

-The Land Use Board of Appeals (LUBA), created by the Legislature in 1979, is an independent special "court" that rules on matters involving land use and planning.
-It rules on appeals of land use decisions and plan amendments made by local governments .
-Appeals from LUBA go directly to the Court of Appeals.
-LUBA consists of three members appointed by the Governor and confirmed by the Senate; members serve four-year terms and are eligible for reappointment.
+The Land Use Board of Appeals (LUBA), created by the Legislative Assembly in 1979, is an independent special "court" that rules on matters involving land use and planning.
+It rules on appeals of land use decisions and plan amendments made by local governments Appeals from the LUBA go directly to the Court of Appeals.
+The LUBA consists of three members appointed by the Governor and confirmed by the Senate; members serve four-year terms and are eligible for reappointment.